usnistgov/ndn-dpdk/iface/socketface/README.md

 ## Send Path

 The transmission function provided in `Face.txBurstOp` is `go_SocketFace_TxBurst`.
-It places an outgoing L2 frame on the `SocketFace.txQueue` channel.
+It places outgoing L2 frames on the `SocketFace.txQueue` channel.

-A goroutine running `SocketFace.txLoop` function retrieves from the channel, and copies bytes from mbuf to a `[]byte` that is sent on the socket.
+A goroutine running `SocketFace.txLoop` function retrieves from the channel, and passes them to `impl.Send`.
+In most cases, DPDK mbuf's internal buffer is casted as a `[]byte`, and does not need copying; however, `dataImpl.Send` would have to copy if the mbuf is segmented.